Field hockey: Formations

 As hockey has a very dynamic style of play, it is difficult to simplify positions to the static formations which are common in association football.
 Although positions will typically be categorised as either fullback, halfback, midfield/inner or striker, it is important for players to have an understanding of every position on the field.
 For example, it is not uncommon to see a halfback overlap and end up in either attacking position, with the midfield and strikers being responsible for re-adjusting to fill the space they left.
 Movement between lines like this is particularly common across all positions.

-This fluid Australian culture of hockey has been responsible for developing an international trend towards players occupying spaces on the field, not having assigned positions.
+This fluid approach to hockey has been responsible for developing an international trend towards players occupying spaces on the field, not having assigned positions.
 Although they may have particular spaces on the field which they are more comfortable and effective as players, they are responsible for occupying the space nearest them.
-This fluid approach to hockey and player movement has made it easy for teams to transition between formations such as: "3 at the back", "5 midfields", "2 at the front", and more.
+This player movement has made it easy for teams to transition between formations such as: "3 at the back", "5 midfields", "2 at the front", and more.